US warns liquid nicotine packets resemble juice boxes, candy

-WASHINGTON (AP) - Federal health authorities issued warnings Tuesday to makers of liquid nicotine whose packaging resembles children's juice boxes, candies and cookies.
+WASHINGTON (AP) - Liquid nicotine products that look like juice boxes, candies and other kids' snacks came under government scrutiny Tuesday, as health authorities warned they could pose a danger to children.

-The Food and Drug Administration said the packaging practice is illegal for vaping formulas and could lead to poisoning if children mistakenly drink the liquids, which are intended for use with e-cigarettes and vaping devices.
+The Food and Drug Administration issued more than a dozen warnings over the illegal packaging practice, saying it can lead to poisoning if children mistakenly drink the liquids, which are intended for use with e-cigarettes and vaping devices.
 Exposure to nicotine, even in small amounts, can cause seizures, coma and fatal heart problems in children.

-Some of the packages targeted by regulators look like juice boxes, Warhead candies and Nilla Wafers.
+Some of the packages targeted by regulators look like fruit juices, Warhead candies and Nilla Wafers.
+The FDA collaborated on the action with the Federal Trade Commission, which polices deceptive advertising.

 E-cigarettes are electronic devices that vaporize flavored liquid, which typically contains nicotine.
 Calls to poison control centers about nicotine formulas have increased in recent years, according to the FDA, with more than 8,000 cases involving children between 2012 and 2017.